frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\1a-Swerve 4.webp"></center>

 Now, let’s make the whole thing construction (drag-select all the geometry created and press ```q```).
-We’ll be using this as a reference point to define the length and width of the square drivetrain.
+We’ll be using this as a reference to define the length and width of the square drivetrain.
 If we need to change the chassis dimensions, we can go back to “Robot Layout” and change it.

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\1a-Swerve 5.webp"></center>